Detecting White Dwarf Binary Mergers with Gravitational Waves: GW signals from White Dwarf Binaries

-and the luminosity distance ($d_L$), while \autoref{fig:MeasurementPrecision_q_Mc} shows the estimated precision on the chirp mass ($\mathcal{M}_c$) and mass relation ($q$).
+\autoref{fig:MeasurementPrecision_q_Mc} shows the estimated precision on the mass relation ($q$) and the chirp mass ($\mathcal{M}_c$).
 Both plots include a threshold showing the lowest mass combinations that reach an SNR of $1$, $2$ and $8$ in 1 year of observation before RLOF.
 We consider a WDB to be detectable only if the SNR is higher than $2$.

 A few considerations can be made based on these results.
 Firstly, most WDBs will not be very loud at $d_L=25.0$\,Mpc.
 Only binaries with at least one relatively massive component are going to be detectable.
 While this low sensitivity to lighter WDs limits the number of total detections, it represents a less serious problem in terms of binaries that go SN Ia, as they need larger masses.
-In addition, the SNR [equation~\eqref{eq:SNR}] scales inversely with the luminosity distance, $d_L$.
+In addition, the SNR \eqref{eq:SNR} scales inversely with the luminosity distance, $d_L$.
 From \autoref{fig:MeasurementPrecision_dL_Sky}, we can notice that MAGIS Space is not expected to be very precise in measuring the luminosity distance.
 Only the distance of the most massive binaries can be measured with significant precision, below $10$\,Mpc.
 Concerning the sky localisation, our predictions show high accuracy, with an uncertainty on the solid angle of $1$\,${\deg}^2$ for the lightest detectable binaries (with SNR higher than $2$), up to better than $10^{-2}$\,${\rm deg}^2$ for the most massive ones.
 This is a very promising result for the observation of SN Ia events from the DD scenario following a GW detection and merger forecast.

 The accuracy of the measurement of the masses of the binaries is described in \autoref{fig:MeasurementPrecision_q_Mc} with the GW parameters $\mathcal{M}_c$ and $q$.
 These parameters are a more suitable choice for reconstruction than the component masses $M_1$ and $M_2$ as their impact on the waveform is fundamentally different, see equations~\eqref{eq:hplus} and~\eqref{eq:hcross}.
 While the chirp mass plays a primary role in modelling the GW signal, $q$ only enters the strain equation at higher PN orders.
 These different contributions could anticipate the results of \autoref{fig:MeasurementPrecision_q_Mc}, which shows very high precision on the measurement of $\mathcal{M}_c$, always better than $10^{-5}\,M_\odot$, and a poor one for the mass ratio.
 Because of their formation history, most binaries have a value of $q$ between $1$ and $5$, rarely reaching larger values.
 Consequently, the estimated uncertainties appear quite large, much higher than $10\,\%$ for most detectable mass combinations, with SNR higher than 2.